LeviParadis/RoboSport370/README.md

 The Latest Version
 --------------------------
 Details of the latest version can be found in the implementation document.
 The project is currently in an alpha stage of development.
+Also as of version 0.0.1 a cleaner changelog is being used.
+See the file CHANGELOG

 Documentation
 -------------------------